 If you absolutely cannot find your EIN, call the IRS Business and Specialty Tax Line at 800-829-4933.
 You can call Monday through Friday from 7:00 a.m. – 7:00 p.m. local time.

-After providing identifying information, the IRS will provide your number over the telephone.
+After you provide identifying information, the IRS will do an EIN lookup and provide your number over the telephone.
 However, the caller must be an authorized person (e.g., sole proprietor) to receive the number.

 Sometimes, businesses need to apply for new EINs from the IRS.
 If you change business structure or ownership, apply for a new EIN.